 ‘Short Film’ or ‘Short-Length Film’ are categories in which motion pictures are shorter than 40 minutes.
-The Academy of Motion Picture Arts and Sciences determines this timing, however this form is shifting into different timings, mostly for the reason previously described.
-It is considered that short films are low budget films, and therefore these films have a long way yet to go, starting with local, national and international selections on festivals.
+The Academy of Motion Picture Arts and Sciences determines this timing, however, this form is shifting into different timings, mostly for the reason previously described.
+It is considered that short films are low-budget films, and therefore these films have a long way yet to go, starting with local, national, and international selections at festivals.
 Another assumption is that short films are made by independent filmmakers who are struggling to get funds for their projects.

-Of course, statistically, most short films are low budget and made by independent filmmakers but this doesn’t mean that some of those films aren’t masterpieces.
-Until these endless political issues are being discussed, the Short Film category still exists, and I will now present some of the best short films, nominated short films and Oscar winning short films out there.
+Of course, statistically, most short films are low-budget and made by independent filmmakers but this doesn’t mean that some of those films aren’t masterpieces.
+Until these endless political issues are discussed, the Short Film category still exists, and I will now present some of the best short films, nominated short films, and Oscar-winning short films out there.

 Czechia / 15 mins / 2019

-This short animated drama tells a sory about the bond between a father and a daughter, and how unspoken hurts they feel disrupt the bond, as well the healing process.
+This short animated drama tells a story about the bond between a father and a daughter, and how unspoken hurt they feel disrupts the bond, as well as the healing process.
 The story is based on a childhood memory and how misunderstanding her father leads to deeper issues.

 The director and screenplay writer is Daria Kashcheeva, and the film is rated 6.5/10 stars on IMDb.